Archanadl/AI-Tutor-Agent/README.md

 ## License

-This project is developed for educational and research purposes as part of the Dell Technologies AI Internship.
+This project is developed for educational and research purposes as part of the Dell Technologies GSOP'26.